-The first of its kind in the nation, the Osteoporosis Prevention Center at HSS was founded to help prevent and treat osteoporosis.
+The first of its kind in the nation, the Osteoporosis and Metabolic Bone Health Center at HSS was founded to help prevent and treat osteoporosis.
 Recognized by Congress as a model for other organizations to follow, it is the only center in New York City that is part of the New York State Osteoporosis Prevention & Education Program.

 Scanning electron micrographs of human pelvis bone biopsies showing normal, above, and osteoporotic trabecular bone, below. (© 2001, David W. Dempster, PhD)